This video is called Cockney Rejects – Oi! Oi! Oi! (Punk And Disorderly 2017 Berlin).

-This music video from Britain says about itself:
+A music video from Britain used to say about itself:

 Cockney Rejects– Oi!
 Oi!
 Oi!

 Cockney Rejects are an Oi! punk band that formed in the East End of London in 1979.
 Their song “Oi, Oi, Oi”, from their album Greatest Hits Volume 2, was the inspiration for the name of the Oi! music genre.
 Their biggest hit record in the United Kingdom, “The Greatest Cockney Rip-Off”, was a parody of Sham 69’s song “Hersham Boys”.
 Other Cockney Rejects songs were less commercial, partly because they tended to be about hard-edged topics such as street fighting or football hooliganism.
 The band members are staunch supporters of West Ham United F.C., and their hit song “I’m Forever Blowing Bubbles” was a cover of a West Ham supporters’ chant, which had been sung since the 1920s.

 The violence depicted in their lyrics was often mirrored at their concerts, and the band members often fought to defend themselves (often from supporters of opposing football teams) or to split up conflicts between audience members.
 Jeff and Mick Geggus (who are brothers) had both been amateur youth boxers, and had fought at the national level.
 Cockney Rejects expressed contempt for all politicians in their lyrics, and they rejected media claims that they had a British Movement following, or that the band members supported the views of that far right group.